s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 We will now give an experimental implementation of the `ArrowParallel` type class with Cloud Haskell.
-Obviously, as already mentioned earlier, here the additional conf parameter is the `State/Conf` type we have discussed in detail earlier.
+Obviously, as already mentioned earlier, here the additional conf parameter is the `State/Conf` type.

 We implement `parEvalN` of our `ArrowParallel arr a b Conf` instance as follows: We start off by forcing the input
-`[a]` into normal form with `arr force`.
-During testing this was found necessary because a not fully evaluated value `a` can still have attached things like a file handle which may be not serializable.
+`[a]` into normal form with `arr force` as during testing this was found necessary because a not fully evaluated value `a` can still have attached things like a file handle which may be not serializable.
 Then, the parallel Arrow goes on to feed the now fully forced input list `[a]` into the evaluation Arrow obtained by applying `evalN :: [arr a b] -> arr [a] [b]` to the list of arrows to be parallelized `[arr a b]` with `evalN fs`.
-This results in a not yet evaluated list of results `[b]` which is then forked away with `arr (evalParallel conf) :: arr [a] (Computation [b])`.
+This results in a not yet evaluated list of results `[b]` which is prepared to be forked away with `arr (evalParallel conf) :: arr [a] (Computation [b])`.
 The resulting computation blueprint is then executed with `arr runComputation :: arr (Computation [b]) [b]`.